Guidance on plastic products banned from October 2022

 A pre-formed tray or container is manufactured separately from the food it packages.
 If the PVC plastic is formed, filled with food and then mechanically sealed on the same line, it is not in the scope of this ban.

 The regulations are not intended to ban PVC if they are used for other purposes not listed in this guidance and in the regulations.
-A ban on all PVC food and drink packaging is expected to come into force in mid-2025.
+A ban on all PVC food and beverage packaging is expected under Tranche 3.

 There are no exemptions to the ban on PVC pre-formed food trays and containers.